Asian shares mostly flat, Japan hurt by Sino-U.S. tensions

 TOKYO/SINGAPORE (Reuters) - Asian stock markets, including China’s, were little changed on Monday, shrugging off news that the U.S. administration is considering delisting Chinese companies from U.S. stock exchanges.

-MSCI’s broadest index of Asia-Pacific shares outside Japan was up 0.05% while China’s Shanghai stock index slipped 0.2%, barely responding to any of the concerns around the latest Sino-U.S. tensions that caused the Nasdaq index to fall more than 1% on Friday.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was flat, while China's Shanghai stock index .SSEC slipped 0.1%, barely responding to any of the concerns around the latest Sino-U.S. tensions that caused the Nasdaq index .IXIC to fall more than 1% on Friday.

+European shares were seen struggling when they open for trading.
+Pan-European Euro Stoxx 50 futures STXEc1 were down 0.11%, German DAX futures FDXc1 down 0.08% and FTSE futures FFIc1 0.16% lower.

 Risk assets took a hit in U.S. trade on Friday following news the Trump administration is considering radical new financial pressure tactics on Beijing, including the possibility of delisting Chinese companies from U.S. stock exchanges.

-The report knocked Chinese shares listed on U.S. exchanges, with Alibaba Group Holding falling 5.15% and JD.com 5.95% on Friday.
+The report knocked Chinese shares listed on U.S. exchanges, with Alibaba Group Holding (BABA.N) falling 5.15% and JD.com (JD.O) 5.95% on Friday.

-Worries such an escalation would hurt Japan the most however weighed on the Nikkei, which shed 0.45%.
-U.S. stock futures gained 0.44%, paring most of Friday’s 0.53% fall in the index.
+Worries such an escalation would hurt Japan the most weighed on the Nikkei .N225, which shed 0.9%.
+U.S. stock futures ESc1 gained 0.35%, paring most of Friday's 0.53% fall in the index.

 Trading in Chinese markets was quiet ahead of a long break.
 Chinese share markets will trade only on Monday this week ahead of the country’s National Day holiday, which runs until Oct.
 7.